Skip to content

 Always a human at the helm: Updated around-the-clock by Capital Weather meteorologists.

 What’s next?
-A shower or storm is possible tonight and Sunday, but not much rain falls.
-Briefly more seasonable early next week before a renewed heat surge.
+An isolated shower or storm is possible on a hot Sunday.
+Briefly more seasonable temperatures early next week before a renewed heat surge.

 Forecast in detail